ChaosCabbage/plotter-service-for-visual-studio/README.md

 This is an extension for Visual Studio 2013 onwards.

 It does two things:
-- it provides a dockable window inside Visual Studio with a cartesian coordinate grid draw on it.
+- it provides a dockable window inside Visual Studio with a cartesian coordinate grid drawn on it.
 - it provides a service for other extensions who want to draw some 2D line geometry on the grid.

 I use this myself in conjunction with a UIVisualizer (See near the bottom of https://msdn.microsoft.com/en-us/library/jj620914.aspx) to